Projects

 Iteration & Iconography

 With this feedback, we started working on some iterations.
-I was mainly responsible for iconography, so the following section covers the design iterations I worked on.
+I was mainly responsible for iconography.

 Initial Icons